 Think New York City's energy meeting Latin soul — a megalopolis of 22 million people where world-class food, culture, and nightlife collide.
 Oh, and there's a wedding too.

 Floor-length or midi gown.
 Bold colors — deep green, teal, burnt orange, navy, sage.
 Structured silhouettes.
-Sandals available at venue for later in the night.
+Sandals available at the venue for later in the night.

 Tailored suit, linen suit, or blazer + trousers.
 Olive, cream, navy, beige, charcoal.
 Dress shoes or clean white sneakers as part of an elegant look are both welcome.